barnabuskev/wiicop/README.md

 # wiicop.py

-Python 3 software for obtaining centre of pressure data from the Nintendo Wii board
+Python 3 software for obtaining centre of pressure data from the Nintendo Wii board.
+Works on linux computers only.
+Also obtains subject code and experiment factors such as group (case/control), acquisition time etc.

 ##INSTALL INSTRUCTIONS